jorgecombalia/docs/userguide/building.rst

 Build configuration
 ===================

 Biicode uses CMake to configure and build your projects.
-In this section, we explain you how we work with it.
+In this section, you'll learn how to work with it.

 .. _cmake_introduction: